Katholieke Studentenvereniging Sanctus Virgilius: History

-Virgiel was created in 1898 as the result of emancipation of the Catholic youth in the Netherlands.
+Virgiel was founded as Crescendo Gramen Sementat on March 2, 1898, at the Polytechnic School of Delft, now Delft University of Technology, as the result of emancipation of the Catholic youth in the Netherlands.
 Catholicism had long been repressed by government policy, and Delft Catholic students wanted to unite to discuss their faith and position in society.
-At the time, most members also belonged to the Delftsch Studenten Corps, the oldest student fraternity/sorority in town.
+At the time, most members also belonged to the Delftsch Studenten Corps, the oldest student fraternity in Delft.